luminousmen/reset_migrations/README.md

 * You do not need to restore schema or data from database.
 * This script is written on pure Bourne shell
 * It is simple
+* Database independent - script not using any db specific commands

 ##### Usage
 ```bash